 Summary and key words

-The text of the articles includes: Introduction, Material and Methods, Results, and Discussion.
+The text of the articles includes: Introduction, Material and Methods, Results, Discussion and Conclusions.

 All illustrations, labelled as figures (such as photographs, line drawings, charts or tracings) should be submitted as high-contrast prints, suitable for publications.
 Illustrations should have a final resolution of 300 dpi, and line drawings of 800-1200 dpi.
 They must be numbered with Arabic numerals in the same order as they are cited in the text.
 Photomicrographs should have the magnifications and details of staining techniques shown.
 Short explanatory captions of all illustrations should be typed on a separate sheet.